Slovenia, Serbia place new restrictions on migrants' entry

 Only about 460 of the almost 478,000 migrants who have passed through Slovenia since last October asked for asylum in the country, with most heading to wealthier northern nations such as Germany.

 Non-EU member Serbia said Slovenia's decision meant "a closure of the Balkan route" for migrants and said it would follow suit.
-"Serbia cannot allow itself to become a collective center for refugees, so it will harmonize all its measures with those of the EU member states," the Interior Ministry said in a statement.
+"Serbia cannot allow itself to become a collective centre for refugees, so it will harmonise all its measures with those of the EU member states," the Interior Ministry said in a statement.

 At least 34,000 people have been trapped in various parts of Greece from a cascade of border shutdowns further north.
 That has slowed the numbers reaching Slovenia to a trickle.
 The last migrants arrived in Slovenia three days ago, according to police there.